 Loves Painting for Photographers Video Tutorials

-If you go through the Artistry materials for Painter 12, including the Artistry Beginners tutorials for Painter 12; the Painting for Photographers for Painter 12 ebook or printed book; and the Artistry Bonus CD Volume 1, you will have enough information about Painter under your belt to understand the portraits video tutorials.
+If you go through any of the Artistry materials created for Painter 12 and later, including the Artistry Beginners tutorials and the Painting for Photographers ebook or printed book,

-Many people have ordered the Portraits video tutorials who are using Painter 12 and haven't had a problem.
+Many people have ordered the Portraits video tutorials who are using Painter 12, X3, 2015 and 2016 and haven't had a problem.

 Please write to Karen Sperling with questions.